Crossing the Puyallup: Rehabilitating the Veterans Bridge in Puyallup, WA

 The Veterans Bridge–previously named Milwaukee Bridge–provides access across the Puyallup River in Puyallup, WA, for 10,000 vehicles a day.
 After standing strong since 1962, load restrictions were first posted in 2009 for the cast-in-place box girder bridge.
 In 2012, reports projected that the bridge would need replacement or refurbishment by 2022.

 As an important access across the river for the surrounding area, plans to rehabilitate the bridge’s structural integrity have been in motion for several years.
-Earlier this year, Omega Morgan’s crane services team was called in to provide expert heavy lift and placement services for the rehabilitation project.
+Earlier this year, Omega Morgan’s crane services team was called in to provide expert crane lift and placement services for the rehabilitation project.

 CRANE SERVICES TO THE RESCUE